• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Cultural Impact: Beyond Keith Richards, the Telecaster Custom influenced alternative rock significantly.
 Peter Buck often played one with R.E.M. in the band's early years, generating tones you likely thought were coming from his Rickenbacker.
 This association with influential 1980s alternative music continues driving interest among younger players and collectors.

-Selling Your 1975 Telecaster Custom
+Selling your Telecaster Custom

 If you own a 1975 Fender Telecaster Custom, you're holding a piece of rock history that's experiencing renewed collector interest and market appreciation.
 Edgewater Guitars specializes in purchasing these historically significant instruments and can provide expert evaluation and premium pricing.